Peter5793/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ### Task 5
 Function that returns the nth node of double-linked list -Prototype : ```dlistint_t *get_dnodeint_at_index(dlistint_t *head, unsigned int index)```
+### Task 6
+Function that returns the sune of all the data in a double linked list